How to Move Windows 11 Taskbar to the Left

 How to Move the Taskbar to the Left Using the Registry (Advanced)

-If you’re comfortable with advanced steps, you can move the Windows 11 taskbar to the left using the Registry Editor, which is useful for changing it for all users.
+If you’re comfortable making advanced changes, you can move the Windows 11 taskbar to the left using the Registry Editor.
+This method changes the taskbar position for all user accounts on your computer, but be very careful as incorrect edits can cause system problems.

 Here’s how to do it: